Innovative Remote Blood Pressure Monitoring Program Significantly Drops Rate of Severe Hypertension Postpartum

 What began as an innovative postpartum solution during the pandemic has since blossomed into a new way for clinicians to support patients through pregnancy, postpartum, and beyond.
 Since the program launched, it has won a Hypertension Innovator Award from the U.S. Department of Health and Human Services (HHS), secured funding from BMC's Health Equity Accelerator, and hired a full-time nurse managerial position.

-To learn more about the expanding program that seeks to improve the health outcomes of pregnant people at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O’Brien, RN.
+To learn more about the innovative, and still expanding, program that seeks to improve the health outcomes of pregnant people at risk for postpartum hypertension, HealthCity spoke with Yarrington and nurse manager Megan O'Brien, RN.

-HealthCity: What is the process for postpartum patients involved in the remote monitoring program?
+HealthCity: What is the process for postpartum patients involved in the remote blood pressure monitoring program?

-Megan O’Brien, RN: Once a patient has been discharged home after the baby’s birth, we provide them with a cloud-connected blood pressure cuff.
-Over the next six weeks, I talk to them almost daily about their results, the signs, and symptoms of hypertension and preeclampsia, best practice techniques when taking their blood pressure, and what they can do to stay healthy.
+Megan O'Brien, RN: Once a patient has been discharged home after the baby's birth, we provide them with a cloud-connected blood pressure cuff.
+Over the next six weeks, I talk to them almost daily about their results, the signs and symptoms of hypertension and preeclampsia, best practices when taking their blood pressure, and what they can do to stay healthy.

 In the postpartum period, there’s rightfully so much focus on the baby, but having that attention also swing back to the mom is very gratifying.
 I can almost see when they realize they can do something about their blood pressure, and it's just amazing to see them take ownership and gain that power over their own health outcomes.

-When there’s a concern, I reach out to one of the obstetrics attendings and talk through that patient's case with them.
-We’ll adjust the patient's medications, start them on new medications, have them come into the hospital for treatment, or wait to see what happens with their blood pressure the next day.
-What this program really does is help us capture patients who are having issues or complications much faster, and apply interventions much quicker.
+When there’s a concern, I reach out to one of the Obstetrics attendings and talk through that patient's case with them.
+We'll adjust the patient's medications, start them on new medications, have them come into the hospital for treatment, or wait to see what happens with their blood pressure the next day.
+What this program really does is help us capture patients who are having issues or complications much faster and apply interventions much more quickly.

 HC: What have you learned since the blood pressure remote monitoring program launched?